Will Smith smacks Chris Rock on Oscar stage after Rock makes joke about Jada Pinkett Smith

 The Academy Awards tweeted early Monday that it "does not condone violence of any form.
 Tonight we are delighted to celebrate our 94th Academy Awards winners, who deserve this moment of recognition from their peers and movie lovers around the world."

-Will Smith later apologized, without directly mentioning the earlier confrontation, to the Academy and his fellow Best Actor nominees while accepting the award.
-He said Richard Williams, whom he portrays in "King Richard," was a "fierce defender of his family."
+Smith later apologized, without directly mentioning the earlier confrontation, to the Academy and his fellow Best Actor nominees while accepting the award.
+He said Richard Williams, who he portrays in "King Richard," was a "fierce defender of his family."

 "I want to apologize to the Academy," Smith said.
 "I want to apologize to all my fellow nominees.
 This is a beautiful moment and I'm not crying for winning an award.
 It's not about winning an award for me.
 It's about being able to shine a light on all of the people.
 Tim and Trevor and Zack and Saniyya and Demi and Aunjanue and the entire cast and crew of 'King Richard,' Venus and Serena, the entire Williams family.
 Art imitates life.
 I look like the crazy father, just like they said about Richard Williams."